rajaraodv/redispubsub/README.md

 ```

-In addition, since the jsessionid is invalidated by Nginx, we can't create a session with the same jsessionid or else the sticky session will be ignored by Nginx.
+In addition, since the jsessionid is invalidated by the load balancer, we can't create a session with the same jsessionid or else the sticky session will be ignored by the load balancer.
 So on the server, when the dummy HTTP request comes in, we will ***regenerate*** the session to remove the old session and sessionid and ensure everything is afresh before we serve the response.

 ```javascript
 //Instead of..